niteshKotharii/Langcgain_Ollama_Chatbot/README.md

-# Kokoro - Heart Health Chatbot ❤️
+# Heart Health Chatbot ❤️

-Kokoro is a heart health assistant developed by **Metafied**.
+This is a heart health assistant developed by **Metafied**.
 It provides **brief, clear, and informative** responses related to heart health, offering tips on diet, exercise, and lifestyle while advising immediate medical help for serious symptoms.

 ## 🚀 Features
 - **Concise Responses** (2-3 sentences)